top of page

 The natural landscape and cliffs of the island were over 1000m and had a natural sequence of limestone.

-Very excited today, as it was our first polar bear sighting; we saw four as we arrived at the island.
-Perfect lunch viewing whilst devouring another delicious lunch in Lindstrom of pulled lamb!
+We were very excited today, as it was our first polar bear sighting; we saw four as we arrived at the island.
+Perfect lunch viewing whilst devouring another delicious lunch of pulled lamb in Lindstrom!
 Perfection!

-The bear sightings were announced over lunch, instantly all knives and forks were placed down, and everyone raced to the windows on the port side to catch a glimpse.
+The bear sightings were announced over lunch, and all knives and forks were instantly placed down, and everyone raced to the windows on the port side to catch a glimpse.
 Fortunately, we had a window table for front-row seats.
-Binoculars were a must and provided us with a clear image of the bears running along the beach, catching their fish or birds for lunch; we made sure the lovely Lindstrom team and fellow passengers shared our binoculars so no one missed out on this beautiful moment.
+Binoculars were a must and provided a clear image of the bears running along the beach, catching their fish or birds for lunch; we ensured the lovely Lindstrom team and fellow passengers shared our binoculars so no one missed out on this beautiful moment.

-We later learned from the expedition team that the island has been surveyed by Canada and has no oil prospects, which is positive news as this will protect the island's beauty.
+We later learned from the expedition team that Canada has surveyed the island and has no oil prospects, which is positive news as this will protect the island's beauty.

 After lunch, we were all geared up for the 2 degrees and ready to head out on our Zodiac cruise.
-Unfortunately, the zodiacs and kayaking were cancelled due to passenger safety, as there were polar bears nearby.
-They can run up to 40kms per hour, and the waters were just a little rough; therefore, passenger safety comes first.
+Unfortunately, the zodiacs and kayaking were cancelled due to passenger safety, as polar bears were nearby.
+They can run up to 40 km per hour, and the waters are rough; therefore, passenger safety comes first.
 Instead, we took advantage of the magnificent views and captured candid pics and moments.